lopes-andre/lopes-andre/README.md

 - Access to community management training and technical knowledge to help me be a stronger leader.
 Invitations to select Google events.

 - Access to a global network of student leaders, professional community organizers, industry experts, and Googlers to gain mentorship and share knowledge.

+As **Full-Stack Developer** I am in charge of:

+- Develop a web application (Django, Angular, PostgreSQL) to help small communities of agricultors and families to connect and support their non-profit CSA (*Comunidade que Suporta a Agricultura*, or Community that Supports Agriculture) organizations.

 -------------------------------------------------------------------------------------------------------